IE-bank-team/ie-bank-front/README.md

 ## Overview

-This is the repository for the frontend code of the IE Bank web app
+This is the repository for the frontend e of the IE Bank web app

 ![IE Bank app logical view](images/ie-bank-app.png)